Molly Meldrum: After Countdown

-In 1986 Meldrum and Amanda Pelman, Mushroom Records executive, had formed the Body Beat label and, two years later, Melodian Records, both under the Mushroom umbrella.
-Body Beat issued electronic and disco music locally for international artists including Joyce Sims, Hanson & Davis, Joy Peters, and Mozzart (aka Paul Lander).
-Melodian signed Indecent Obsession (1988–93), which issued their debut single, "Say Goodbye" in May 1989 – it peaked at No. 6 on the ARIA Singles Chart.
+In 1986, Meldrum and Amanda Pelman, Mushroom Records executive, had formed the Body Beat label and, two years later, Melodian Records, both under the Mushroom umbrella.
+Body Beat issued electronic and disco music locally for various international artists, including Joyce Sims, Hanson & Davis, Joy Peters, and Mozzart (aka Paul Lander).
+Melodian signed Indecent Obsession (1988–93), which issued their debut single, "Say Goodbye" in May 1989—it peaked at No. 6 on the ARIA Singles Chart.
 Other Melodian artists were Roxus (1989–91), Jo Beth Taylor (1990–93) and Peter Andre (1990–97).
-Andre had been a contestant on New Faces in July 1990 when Meldrum was judging the TV talent show, he told TV Week that "Peter impressed us all and he has a unique voice that can be developed".
-Andre's highest charting single with Melodian was "Gimme Little Sign" (December 1992) – a cover version of Brenton Wood's 1967 original – which peaked at No. 3 in April of the following year.
+Andre had been a contestant on New Faces in July 1990 when Meldrum was judging the TV talent show; Meldrum told TV Week that "Peter impressed us all and he has a unique voice that can be developed".
+Andre's highest-charting single with Melodian was "Gimme Little Sign" (December 1992)—a cover version of Brenton Wood's 1967 original—which peaked at No. 3 in April of the following year.

-From 1988 Meldrum presented a regular music segment, "Molly's Melodrama", on the TV variety show, Hey Hey It's Saturday – it was the successor to his earlier "Humdrum" editorials on Countdown.
+From 1988, Meldrum presented a regular music segment, "Molly's Melodrama", on the TV variety show Hey Hey It's Saturday—it was the successor to his earlier "Humdrum" editorials on Countdown.
 He travelled extensively, conducting interviews for his segment; including a set of one-on-one interviews with each member of The Rolling Stones.

 Meldrum made a cameo appearance in Neighbours that year.

 In March at the ARIA Music Awards of 1988 Meldrum was a presenter.
 A fracas developed between band manager, Gary Morris, accepting awards for Midnight Oil, and Meldrum.
 Morris felt that foreign artists such as Bryan Ferry should not present awards to local artists and made fun of Ferry's deliberately crumpled suit.
 Meldrum objected to Morris' disrespect to Ferry and he and Morris became embroiled.
 At the 1991 ceremony Morris provided a 20-minute acceptance speech on behalf of Midnight Oil: Meldrum disapproved of its length in the media.
 However, in 1993, when Meldrum received his ARIA Special Achievement Award for services to the music industry he provided one of the longest acceptance speeches in the ceremony's history.